When is Commencement?

 Where do I order graduation announcements, cap & gown, class ring and diploma frame?

-Students can place orders for these items at the Grad Fair March 26 & 27 at the College Bookstore.
+Students can place orders for these items at the Grad Fair in late March at the College Bookstore.
 More information.

 Where should graduates and guests park during Commencement Weekend?

 Is there a rehearsal and where should students line up for Baccalaureate and Commencement?

 There is no rehearsal for either ceremony.
 Students will line up in designated areas based on degree earned.
 Faculty Marshals and University staff will provide instructions.
 For Baccalaureate, students processing in cap and gown should assemble at 10:30 a.m.
 BA graduates will assemble in front of the Deacon Shop.
 BS and all other graduates will assemble in front of Subway.
 For Commencement, graduates should assemble in cap and gown no later than 8:00 a.m. according to degree group and at the direction of the Faculty Marshals.

 What is the rain plan for Baccalaureate and Commencement?